 How long does grief last?

-Grieving is an individual experience, so it’s best to avoid creating a time limit.
+Grieving is an individual experience, so avoiding creating a time limit is best.
 Accept that it will take as long as it takes and let go of any pressure on meeting some artificial deadline.
-You might feel good about things now, but not tomorrow and that’s ok.
+You might feel good about things now but not tomorrow and that’s ok.
 Life is a process.
 That’s how we all experience life, as a process of growth and learning that unfolds naturally without force or fear.
 So let go of trying to control your life.
 You’re safe, loved, and here for a reason.
-This is a painful time, but it will pass and you’ll come out stronger than ever.
+This is a painful time, but it will pass, and you’ll come out stronger than ever.

 Are there benefits to grieving?

 Being able to connect with your feelings openly and honestly is a gift.
 It helps you better understand yourself and direct your emotions in a healthier way.
 When you’re in tune with your feelings, it becomes a SUPERPOWER that helps you create positive change.
 With time and practice, you’ll begin to see the gifts everywhere.
 Even grief can be transformed into the most beautiful gift of gratitude.

 These dark days are part of your transformation.
 Wisdom comes from experience, and sometimes that experience is very painful.
 Wisdom helps you do better instead of staying bitter.
 It allows you to move forward from a new, more expanded perspective.
 That’s how these events lead to positive growth and long-term changes.

 Is there anything I can do to make future grieving easier?